-This specification supports a scenario where a requesting service requests the signer to sign some data and where the same requesting service receives the signature from the signing service.
+This specification supports a scenario where a requesting service requests the signer to sign some data and where the same requesting service receives the signature from the Signing Service.
 In this scenario the requesting service acts as the presenter of information to be signed to the signer.
 Implementers of this specification MUST sign requests and responses for signature creation to protect against spoofing and substitution attacks.
 If a hash of the document to be signed is replaced in a sign request, the signer may end up signing something completely different than what the requesting service presented to the signer.

 When a <dss:SignRequest> is signed, the signature of that request MUST be placed as the last child element in the <dss:OptionalInputs> element.
-The signature service MUST check this signature and MUST check that the signature coveres all data in the <dss:SignRequest> element (except for the signature itself).
+The Signing Service MUST check this signature and MUST check that the signature covers all data in the <dss:SignRequest> element (except for the signature itself).

 When a <dss:SignResponse> is signed, the signature of that response MUST be placed as the last child element in the <dss:OptionalOutputs> element.
-The signature service MUST check this signature and MUST check that the signature covers all data in the <dss:SignResponse> element (except for the signature itself)
+The Signing Service MUST check this signature and MUST check that the signature covers all data in the <dss:SignResponse> element (except for the signature itself)

 Appendix A. XML Schema